You may know of acupuncture’s benefits for humans. But can pets also benefit from, say, dog acupuncture?

 Strong medical treatments causing discomfort, such as chemo, are often paired with acupuncture.

 Several Western institutions recently adopted acupuncture as a recommendation.

-The American Animal Hospital Organization’s Pain Management guidelines recommends acupuncture as a complementary pain management option most supported by evidence.
+The American Animal Hospital Organization’s Pain Management guidelines recommend acupuncture as a complimentary pain management option most supported by evidence.

 Additionally, the International Veterinary Acupuncture Society states, “acupuncture will not cure every condition, but it can work very well when it is indicated.”